AbdulrhmanAli/FEND-feedreader-master/README.md

 4. Suite - New Feed Selection:
 * Test to verify that when a new feed is loaded by the loadFeed function that the content actually changes.

+# Run the application
+opne index.html file, then you will see page of feeds contains Jasmine program.
+Click of each spec to check out if there are any problem.
+If the green colore arise, there are no problem in the page.
+Also, the red colore if its appear thats mean you have a problem. app.js and feedreader.js, these two files you should find an fix the problem in it.